FollySoft/BlinkBook/HoldOut/README.md

 ## GAMEPLAY

-Press your Blink's button to give it life.
+Each Blink only has 1 second of life.
+Press your Blink's button to give it another second.

 Keep your Blink alive... __by any means necessary__.

 ## WIN CONDITION